patrykpilek/mvc-framework-php/README.md

 - [ ] Controllers and Actions
   - Dispatch the route: create the controller object and run the action method
   - Load classes automatically: add namespaces and an autoload function
+  - Remove query string variables from the URL before matching to a route